Santosh-kumar-Baral/Shishuvani_Elearning_webiste/README.md

 # Shishuvani
-## 	"Shishu Vani (शिशु वाणी)" by Team Web Creators aims to revolutionize early childhood education for children aged below 5-6 years.
+## "Shishu Vani (शिशु वाणी)" by Team Web Creators aims to revolutionize early childhood education for children aged below 5-6 years.
 This interactive educational platform offers engaging modules tailored for alphabet and number learning, supplemented with general knowledge resources.
 Utilizing Angular with the MEAN stack, it provides a vibrant interface with playful animations, accessibility features, and customizable options.
 Parents and educators benefit from a dedicated dashboard to track progress and customize learning experiences.
 Shishu Vaani promises to make learning fun and interactive while ensuring a safe online environment for young learners.

+## Screenshots

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0.